Section 172(1) Statement – Companies Act

 Board Activity during the year

-The strategy and strategic priorities of the Group were set out in a Business Plan which was signed off by our shareholders in Jan 2019.
+The strategy and strategic priorities of the Group were set out in a new 5 year strategic plan and business model looking out to FY29.
 In approving the plan, the Directors also considered external factors such as the market and our competitors, as well as economic and political conditions.

 We provide quarterly reviews to staff on our progress against the plan, and any changes to our strategic direction where relevant.
-For FY23 those strategic priorities continued unchanged.
+Those strategic priorities continued unchanged during and following the sale process.

-During the year, the Directors made the following key decisions:
+During the year, the Directors additionally made the following key decisions:

 The business continues to develop and pursue growth opportunities consistent with our vision and purpose.